2-24-battalion-org-au/website-source/webpages/products.md

 # Please note:

   * Ties and Badges are for purchase by 2/24 Association members only.
-  * The pens and history of the 2/24 are available for open purchase.
+  * The pens,  History of the 2/24 and Both Sodes of the Hill are available for open purchase.
   * *Shooting Through* will be available at Association functions.